 In addition to the life-size silhouettes which will be seen around the world throughout 2018, we have created a limited-edition table-top Soldier Silhouette figure, based on our logo, to represent British, Commonwealth and United States troops who fell in the First World War, and in conflicts since.

-Funds raised from the sale of these figures will go to The Invictus Games Foundation, who use the power of sport to inspire recovery and support rehabilitation to ex-servicemen and women around the world, and to charities who provide vital support to veterans across the United States and Great Britain.
+Funds raised from the sale of these figures will go to The Invictus Games Foundation, who use the power of sport to inspire recovery and support rehabilitation to ex-servicemen and women around the world, and to charities who provide vital support to veterans across the Commonwealth, the United States and Great Britain.